rvpanoz/luna/README.md

 ### Binaries

-> binaries for macOS will uploaded soon - stay tuned! :eyes:
->
-> if someone wants to help me build on macOS feel free to contact me :)
+> All binaries of the latest version are uploaded to the releases section

 ---